bbluebaugh/website/README.md

 # website
-website created with github to show projects ideally
+Attempting to create a github pages site to show the projects that I have in my repos.